code-and-effect/effective_website/TALK3.md

 config.html_classes = 'card card-body'

 > bundle exec rails server

+# Use this new config variable in our view

 And back in our rails engine, let's reference this module variable: